 2. Values need to be lived – starting at the top

 ‘I’m not here,’ the executive mouths to her EA.
 The EA tells the caller that the executive is not in at the moment.
-This seemingly insignificant action by the executive was actually a strong indication to her assistant that lying is okay (despite the company’s Honesty core value).
+This seemingly insignificant action by the leader was actually a strong indication to her assistant that lying is okay (despite the company’s Honesty core value).

 Leaders need to live an organization’s core values, even in (or especially in) the smallest of actions, or the values have no teeth.
+After all, what you do is who you are.

 3. Values need to be communicated